rackspace/php-opencloud/docs/userguide/authentication.md

 First, however, you need to know if you're using the Rackspace cloud or an OpenStack cloud, and include the proper top-level file.
-These are called *Connection* classes, and they are required for any use of *php-opencloud*.
+These are called *Connection* classes, because they establish a connection between an authorized user and a specific cloud deployment.
+They are required for any use of
+<b>php-opencloud</b>.

 ## Authenticating against OpenStack clouds